 Our formerly quarantined authors decided to fire up the ol’ free-short-story-inator once again, and spit out some free fiction for you for the holidays.

-This set is one story per week day leading up to Halloween.
+This set is one story every week day leading up to Halloween.
 We hope you enjoy! #Halloweenshorts

 For more from these amazing authors, visit: